p0syd0n/c2c/README.md

 # c2c
-c2c server to send commands to client
+Command and Control server that connects to a script on your target computer.